CMMC Compliance Checklist 2025: Everything You Need to Know

 Misinterpretation of Requirements

-Tip: If you encounter ambiguous terminology, look up the relevant control in NIST SP 800-171 or ask a C3PAO for clarification—assumptions can be costly.
+If you encounter ambiguous terminology, look up the relevant control in NIST SP 800-171 or consult a C3PAO for clarification rather than making potentially costly assumptions.

 Vendor and Supply Chain Management

-CMMC 2.0 introduces the concept of flow-down requirements, where prime contractors are responsible for ensuring sub-tier vendors also meet relevant security standards.
+CMMC 2.0 introduces flow-down requirements, making prime contractors responsible for ensuring their sub-tier vendors also meet relevant security standards.

 Budget Constraints

-Cybersecurity can be perceived as a cost center, making it hard to secure adequate funding for CMMC 2.0 initiatives.
+Cybersecurity is often perceived as a cost center, making it difficult to secure adequate funding for CMMC 2.0 initiatives.

 Managing Organizational Culture

-Even with the right controls in place, culture can make or break CMMC 2.0 compliance.
+Even with the right controls in place, organizational culture can make or break your compliance efforts.

 Overcoming "Compliance Fatigue"